timkartar/RNA_visualization/README.md

 Color Legend: `Red` - Ribose Sugar, `Green` - Phospate Residue, rest are RNA bases 'A','U','G','C'.

-In the simulation demo above we can clearly see secondary base paired RNA structures forming.
+In the simulation demo above we can clearly see secondary base-paired RNA structures forming.

-The demo was generated from 100 equally spaced snapshots of a coarse grain simulation by SPQR-eMC simulation process.
+The demo was generated from 100 equally spaced snapshots of a coarse grain simulation by the SPQR-eMC simulation process.

 The simulations are done following instructions given in the SPQR documentation <a href="https://github.com/timkartar/cs596_rna_viz/blob/main/spqr/doc/ug.pdf"> here </a>